khaudio/creature_adventures/Rules.md

 Roll to move the specified number of spaces on the board.
 When crossing through or landing on `Wilderness` tiles, add one `Footstep Counter` per wilderness tile crossed that turn, minus any counters reduced if the player has `Quiet Shoes`.
 When the player completes movement, roll for a wild creature encounter (see `The Wilderness`).

 If a player's movement ends on a special tile, begin an encounter with that game element.
-If movement ends on the same tile as another player, initiate combat with that player, unless on a special tile (`Home`, `Shaman`, `Warlord`, or `Thieves`).
+If movement ends on the same tile as another player, initiate combat with that player.

 ## Winning